-Home RecipesDesserts Spooky Eye Pies
+Home RecipesDessertsSpooky Eye Pies

 Spooky Eye Pies

-These spooky cherry eye pies are perfect for an adult Halloween party.
+These cherry spooky eye pies are perfect for an adult Halloween party.
 A single cherry gives the appearance of an “eye.”
 Not only are they spooky, but they are tasty!
 Included is a template link for cutting the pie pastry to fit over the eye.

 A Little Scary Eye Pies

-I recall saying that I was not into a scary Halloween but found myself making these spooky eye pies.
+I recall saying that I was not into a scary Halloween, but found myself making these spooky eye pies.
 And I hoped they would turn out creepy!
-They are a little more subtle than intensely frightening but are weird and unsettling.
+They are a little more subtle than intensely frightening, but are weird and unsettling.
 Yay!!!

 Spooky Eye Pies

-Inspiration for Eye Pies
+Inspiration for Spooky Eye Pies

 Spooky Eye Pies